 The use of contextual information and data in university and college admissions is now widespread, but the way it’s used and the benefits to applicants can vary enormously.
 To give you an insight into how it’s used and what support is available, we asked four higher education providers how contextualised admissions works in practice.

-Students will now see two sets of entry requirements for courses at Scottish universities and colleges: standard and minimum.
-Both reflect the grades a student needs to achieve by the time they start at the university or college.
-However, the minimum entry requirements only apply to widening access students.
+Both reflect the grades students normally need to achieve by the time they start at the university or college.
+However, the minimum entry requirements only apply if they are considered to be a ‘widening access’ student.

 Who is a widening access student?